 a.
-FUNDING FOR K-12 MANDATES.
-Support legislation requiring state funding to reflect realistic costs for meeting state mandates such as the Standards of Quality (SOQ), the Standards of Learning (SOL), and the Standards for Accreditation (SOA) as well as federal mandates such as the Individuals with Disabilities Education Act (IDEA) and the No Child Left Behind (NCLB) Act. (continued from 2005)
+FUNDING FOR K - 12 MANDATES: Support legislation requiring state funding to reflect realistic costs for meeting state mandates such as the Standards of Quality (SOQ), the Standards of Learning (SOL) and the Standards of Accreditation (SOA) as well as federal mandates such as the Individuals with Disabilities Education Act (IDEA) and the No Child Left Behind (NCLB) Act. (continued from 2005; revised in 2010)

 Rationale: The Commonwealth budget approved in 2005 provided total increases in funding for Fairfax County Public Schools (FCPS) amounting to \$28.4 million - an increase from 19% to 20% of the FCPS budget.
+However, State funding was reduced in fiscal year (FY) 2010 and is expected to be further reduced in FY 2011.
 The General Assembly should increase such funding to reflect cost increases related to re-benchmarking of state standards.

 Federal funding for IDEA is slightly less than one-half of the 40% promised when the mandate to educate all children with disabilities was legislated, and the funding for NCLB is significantly less than what is needed to raise the achievement of all students.
-The General Assembly should adopt resolution and strategies to encourage Congress to increase funding for IDEA and NCLB or provide more flexibility to states and school districts in meeting federal mandates.
-(2006)
+However, about \$25 million in federal stimulus money was distributed directly to FCPS for special education in FY 2010.
+This funding will be continued for only one more year.
+The General Assembly should adopt resolution and strategies to encourage Congress to increase funding for IDEA and NCLB or provide more flexibility to states and school districts in meeting federal mandates. (revised 2010)

 b.
-[NEW] RELIEF FROM STATE MANDATES.
-Support General Assembly relief from existing unfunded mandates.
+RELIEF FROM STATE MANDATES: Support General Assembly relief from existing unfunded mandates.
 (2009)